-No. Performance Marker RAG rating Comments 1 Decision-making: continuous reduction of average timescales for all development categories [Q1 - Q4] Amber Major Applications Your timescales of 34.1 weeks are faster than the previous year and faster than the Scottish average of 44.6 weeks.
+insuffici insufficient evidence has been provided, a 'red' marking has been allocated.
+No. Performance Marker RAG rating Comments 1 Decision-making : continuous reduction of average timescales for all development categories [Q1 - Q4] Amber Major Applications Your timescales of 34.1 weeks are faster than the previous year and faster than the Scottish average of 44.6 weeks.
 RAG = Green Local (Non-Householder) Applications Your timescales of 15.7 weeks are slower than the previous year and the Scottish average of 13.5 weeks.
 RAG = Red Householder Applications Your timescales of 11 weeks are slower than the previous year and the Scottish average of 8.7.
-RAG = Red 2 Processing agreements: • offer to all prospective applicants for major Green Overall RAG = Amber Processing agreements are available for all applications.
-4% of major applications were subject to processing agreements during the reporting period. development planning applications; and RAG = Green Processing agreement information is available on your availability publicised on website website.
-RAG = Green Overall RAG = Green 3 Early collaboration with applicants and consultees Green Pre-application discussions are available to applicants with clear information provided on your website.
-RAG = Green of pre-application discussions for all prospective applications; and clear and proportionate You have a clear and proportionate approach to requesting additional information which includes the validation checklist, SUDS guidance and HOPS guidance.
+RAG = Red 2 Proposing agreements: Green Overall RAG = Amber 2 Processing agreements: offer to all prospective applicants for major development planning applications; and Green Processing agreements are available for all applications.
+4% of major applications were subject to processing agreements during the reporting period.
+RAG = Green availability publicised on website Processing agreement information is available on your website.
+RAG = Green Overall RAG = Green 3 Early collaboration with applicants and consultees availability and promotion of pre-application Green Pre-application discussions are available to applicants with clear information provided on your website.
+RAG = Green discussions for all prospective applications; and clear and proportionate You have a clear and proportionate approach to requesting additional information which includes the validation checklist, SUDS guidance and HOPS guidance.
 RAG = Green requests for supporting information Overall RAG = Green 4 Legal agreements: conclude (or reconsider) applications after resolving to grant permission reducing number of live Amber Your average timescales for determining applications with legal agreements are slower than last year and the Scottish average of 33.2 weeks. applications more than 6 months after resolution to grant (from last reporting period) We note however you actively engage in S75 process early have measures in place to keep applicants and developers fully informed in the process including discussion on timescales.
-5 Enforcement charter updated / republished within last 2 years Green Your enforcement charter was updated in March 2020
+5 Enforcement charter updated / re- published within last 2 years Green Your enforcement charter was updated in March 2020